 - Understand how a data subject’s exercising of the right to data portability affects you by asking us to answer your questions.

-- Understand your responsibilities, those of the data subject that wants to port, and those of the new controller, by obtaining a guide from us setting it all out.
+- Understand your responsibilities, those of the data subject that wants to port, and those of the new controller, by joining the Michalsons Data Protection Programme.

 - Find out more on this subject from the Article 29 Working Party Guidelines on the right to data portability.